Tubers and Bulbs

 Fruits and Berries

-The ponds and lakes of Kentucky are home to wild watercress, which can be harvested and eaten.
+The ponds and lakes of Kentucky are home to wild watercress (pictured above), which can be harvested and eaten.
 Often mistaken for thistles, wild prickly lettuce is just as edible as its domesticated counterpart and arguably tastier to boot.

 Walnuts in Kentucky can be had from the American black walnut tree, which needs plenty of water and good soil.
 It, therefore, grows best close to rivers and streams.
 The state also has a good climate for hickory trees, which produce edible (and often ignored) nuts.
 The Kentucky coffee tree produces a semi-edible product, meaning that the seeds can be used as a substitute for coffee if they are roasted for three or four hours.
 However, even after being roasted, the seed remains marginally toxic and should never be consumed in large quantities.